 Bethany Belue works for the PCA Committee on Discipleship Ministry as the Established and Certification Coordinator.
 Before coming to CDM, she worked in Children’s Ministry for 9 yearsat 2 large PCA churches as the Children’s Director, Redeemer Presbyterian in New York City and Oak Mountain Presbyterian in Birmingham.
-She currently lives in Mobile, AL with her husband Dustin.
+She currently lives in Mobile, AL with her husband Dustin, and their son, Patterson.

 Stephen Estock is Coordinator for the PCA Committee on Discipleship Ministries (CDM).
 A former USAF officer, he has been in pastoral ministry for 20 years, serving churches in Montgomery, AL and St. Louis, MO.
 Stephen has also been an adjunct professor at Birmingham Theological and Covenant Theological Seminaries.
 His Ph.D. is in education, with an emphasis on competency-based learning and leadership training.
 He and his wife, Susan, have three children and live in Atlanta, GA.

 Sue Jakes is mother of four, grandmother of 11, and lives in Atlanta, GA where she serves as Children’s Ministry Coordinator for the Presbyterian Church in America’s Committee on Discipleship Ministries.
 She has served as director of children’s ministry at Covenant PCA in Fayetteville, GA and is now serving as children’s director at Westminster PCA in Atlanta.
 She has been teaching children, youth, and women’s groups in the church for over thirty-five years.
 Sue is co‑author of “Heart of the Home,” a Bible Study ministry for moms and Teach Me To Worship, CDM’s children’s church online curriculum.